ncatlab/nlab-content/pages/8/5/1/4/24158/content.md

 * The [[model invariance problem]]: show that the interpretation of type theory is independent of the [[model category]] chosen to present an [[(infinity,1)-category]].

-* Treat co-inductive types in HoTT.
-Part of the problem is that general co-inductive types are not fully understood in ordinary type theory.
-Using extensionality, we obtain [[M-types]] from W-types.

 ## Metatheory

 * "Writing all inductive definitions in terms of Sigma-types and W-types is theoretically possible, but extremely tedious ... it’s unknown whether any similar reduction for HITs is possible." ([source](http://homotopytypetheory.org/2014/06/08/hiru-tdd/))